 - The Common Application

-- Official transcripts from all prior post-secondary institutions, which should be sent directly to SLU's Office of Admission.
+- Official transcripts from all prior post-secondary institutions, sent directly to SLU's Office of Admission.

 Applicants who fail to declare previous college attendance will be subject to dismissal from the University.